 Multiphysical simulation and validation by measurement

 Future circular particle colliders, enabling the fundamental research of particle collisions at energies beyond the limits of the Large Hadron Collider, require very powerful accelerator magnets that confine the particle beam within a complex of acceptable dimensions.
-Traditionally, particle colliders such as the Large Hadron Collider have relied on normal magnets and superconducting magnets that use low-temperature superconductors (LTS) such as Nb-Ti.
-To increase the bending power provided by the superconducting dipole magnets, a technology switch to high-temperature superconductors (HTS) is needed, enabling magnetic fields of 20 Tesla and beyond.
+Traditionally, particle colliders such as the Large Hadron Collider have relied on normal magnets and superconducting magnets that use (LTS) such as Nb-Ti.
+To increase the bending power provided by the superconducting dipole magnets, a technology switch to low-temperature superconductors (HTS) is needed, enabling magnetic fields of 20 Tesla and beyond. high-temperature superconductors

 HTS-based accelerator magnets are expected to behave differently from LTS-based accelerator magnets with regards to quench protection.
 Due to their enhanced stability they are much less likely to quench.
 At the same time a quench is harder to detect and the traditional approach to protecting LTS-based magnets, i.e. quickly inducing a normal zone throughout the magnet, is much more challenging to implement in HTS-based magnets.
 For this reason, a new approach is required to ensure the safe and reliable operation of this type of magnet, both in terms of quench detection and the subsequent quench protection measures.